wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

+= 2.9.3 =
+- (20 Sep 2010) - Added new setting so Akismet can now be set to off for the forms.
+The new setting is individual to each form.
+- Improved Akismet spam check feature, the whole message is checked including all extra fields instead of just message field.
+- Added new email footer message for "Akismet Spam Check: passed".
+- Added more date format types for the calendar date setting.

 = 2.9.2 =
 - (05 Sep 2010) - Fixed bug that caused form radio or select default to always be 0.
 - Fixed form action URL posted to wrong page when form is in a sidebar widget.